 - Georgia is one of the 10 states in North America with a native alligator population.

 While the top three states are quite famous for having gators (Louisana, Florida, and Texas), Georgia is number four on the list.
-Most experts guess that there are between 200-300,000 alligators across the state.
+Most experts guess that there are between 200,000 and 300,000 alligators across the state.
 Knowing that, it’s no wonder that one of the largest ever seen was caught only a few years ago!

-The largest alligator ever found in Georgia was 14 feet long and over 700 lbs.
+The largest alligator ever found in Georgia was 14 feet long and more than 700 pounds.

 Measuring and weighing alligators can be quite tough!
 Generally, the largest alligators on record are the direct result of hunting tags, especially since measurements are always taken after a kill.
 As a result, the largest alligator ever “found” in Georgia is also the largest alligator ever caught in the state.

-The truly massive gator was just over 14 feet long and weighed over 700 lbs.
-It was caught by the Lethal Guide Service hunting team back in 2019.
+The truly massive gator was just over 14 feet long and weighed over 700 pounds.
+It was caught in Lake Eufaula by the Lethal Guide Service hunting team back in 2019.
 Since then, the record has held steady, although a few have gotten close to breaking it.
 Officially, the record is owned by Derrick Snelson and his daughter, Shelby Snelson, as they had hired the guides to take them out on an alligator hunt.

 In Georgia, getting a tag to hunt an alligator is a long process.
 Additionally, you only get one tag per year, so you need to make it count.
 The team ended up spending a whopping six hours tracking the gator before they were finally able to get a hook in it.
 Incredibly, it was Derrick Snelson’s second-ever alligator hunt (and his daughter’s first).
 After taking the reptile to the Georgia Department of Natural Resources for proper measurement, they knew they now held the record!

 Before the Snelsons’ record-breaking catch, the previous record was a 10-foot 10.75-inch gator.